Towards robust coupled field induced Josephson junctions: Research motivation in relation to superconducting electronics

 The Josephson effect \cite{Josephson} allows to use unique properties of superconducting macroscopic quantum effect.
 Great progress was achieved in theoretical understanding of this phenomena and in implementation of Josephson junctions in various physical systems as in superconductors, superfluids, Bose-Einstein condensate or polaritons.
 From perspective of current development of electronics the most promising is the usage of low temperature s-wave superconductors although highly correlated materials and majorana fermions are also important topics of fundamental research.
 Likharev proposed the usage of fluxons \cite{Likharev} as representation of logical bit 1 and until now it seems to be the most optimal implementation of classical information in superconductor that gives the base for development of Rapid Single Quantum Flux (RSFQ) electronics.
 The greatest integration of Josephson junctions was achieved indeed in RSFQ electronics \cite{SQFMicroprocessor}, \cite{Mukhanov}.
 The development of complex superconducting qubit circuits \cite{Nori} is also promising but not so dynamical as it is the case of RSFQ electronics.
 In implementation of Josephson junction circuits most common is the use of standard topology of superconductor and insulators or non-superconducting materials which makes design and implementation more easy to be achieved from technological and simulation point of view.
 This results in assigning concept of simple washboard potential to particular Josephson junctions of rather simple topology as presented in \cite{Nori}.
 Presence of simple form of washboard potentials simplifies description of the system from computational point of view.
 Nevertheless the simplicity of washboard potential does not exploit many physical phenomena that could take place and which might be technically useful.
 The purpose of this work is to draw and motivate new research direction that can take into account broad class of washboard potentials with various complexities and topologies.
 This shall have its relevance in implementation of both classical and quantum computer in superconductor which requires use of system with many Josephson junctions.
 It should also have its relevance in studying various properties of condensates from fundamental point of view and also is related to science of complexity.
 Thus it is highly interdisciplinary research as it is shown in Fig.\ref{fig6q}.

-In the next section the definition of field induced Josephson junction will be generalized to various classes of physical systems.
-Section 3 gives brief mathematical description will be stated.
-Finally the possible experimental setups and schemes will be drawn and possible future directions of research will be briefly discussed.
+In the next section the definition of field induced Josephson junction will be given and later it will be generalized to various classes of physical systems.
+Section 3 gives mathematical insight into FIJJ from the point of view of 1-dimensional Ginzburg-Landau theory.
+Section 4 describes the use of robust field induced Josephson junction for non-invasive detection of moving charge again using GL theory.
+Section 5 is pointing the use of Bogoliubov-de Gennes theory basing on previously obtained GL solutions.
+Finally the possible experimental setups and schemes expressing various class of topologies for robust field induced Josephson junctions are drawn and new possible future directions of research are briefly discussed.